Chart Color Schemes

 An assessment of population growth drivers in Dianella - South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Dianella - South's population is approximately 14,570.
-This figure represents an increase of 1,585 people, a 12.2% rise since the 2021 Census which reported a population of 12,985.
-The growth was inferred from the ABS estimated resident population of 14,562 in June 2024 and an additional 187 validated new addresses since the Census date.
-This results in a population density of 2,896 persons per square kilometer, placing Dianella - South in the upper quartile nationally according to AreaSearch assessments.
-The area's growth rate exceeded the national average (8.9%) and that of its SA3 region, positioning it as a growth leader.
-Overseas migration contributed approximately 82.2% of overall population gains during recent periods.
+Dianella - South's population is approximately 14,570 as of November 2025.
+This figure represents an increase of 1,585 people since the 2021 Census, which recorded a population of 12,985.
+The growth is inferred from ABS data showing an estimated resident population of 14,562 in June 2024 and the addition of 187 new addresses validated since the Census date.
+This results in a population density ratio of 2,896 persons per square kilometer, placing Dianella - South in the upper quartile nationally according to AreaSearch assessments.
+The area's 12.2% growth from the 2021 census exceeds the national average of 8.9%, indicating strong growth.
+Overseas migration contributed approximately 82.2% of overall population gains during recent periods, driving this growth.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch employs the growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on current demographic trends, Dianella - South is expected to grow by approximately 1,104 persons to reach 2041, marking a total gain of 7.5% over the 17-year period.
+For areas not covered by this data and to estimate post-2032 growth, AreaSearch employs growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking ahead, demographic trends suggest a population increase just below the median of national statistical areas.
+By 2041, Dianella - South is expected to grow by 1,104 persons, reflecting an overall gain of 7.5% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population